How to Avoid The Biggest Mistake 8 Out of 10 Brides Make When Choosing A Wedding Photographer

 If your budget is truly an issue, then you should be even more selective!
 The cheapest photographer is very likely to be the least qualified for the job!
 That means – the worst possible pictures at the end of the day!!

-When planning your budget, you may want to consider just inviting ten less guests to your wedding – Now, before you get upset – let me qualify this point:
+When planning your budget, you may want to consider just inviting ten fewer guests to your wedding – Now, before you get upset – let me qualify this point:

 7) Some studios accept credit cards.
 Credit cards are a great way to extend your payment over a longer period of time.
 Even better, ask if the studio has a discount for paying cash or paying early.
 Remember, no matter how much (or how little) you spend on your wedding photography, if you aren’t happy with the finished photos, you’ve wasted your money!
 But if you love them, consider it an investment that you’ll treasure for a lifetime!